Holy Rosary Academy (Alaska)

-Holy Rosary Academy, located in Anchorage, Alaska, United States, is a classical Roman Catholic independent school for grades K-12.
+Holy Rosary Academy is a classical school in Anchorage, Alaska, for grades PreK-12.
+It was a Catholic school under the Archdiocese of Anchorage–Juneau until 2021, when its status as a Catholic school was revoked following a governance dispute.

 Description

 The Academy was founded in 1987 by a group of Catholic parents in Anchorage who desired a school where a sound education in Catholicism would be an essential part of their children's academic progress.
-It has grown from a small student body of just eighteen students to more than 160 in grades K-12.

-It is recognized as the best private high school in Alaska and is one of the top Catholic high schools in the country (Catholic High School Honor Roll, The Best Private High School in Every State).
+In 2019 and 2022, Holy Rosary was recognized as the best private high school in Alaska.
 The school's academic focus is on classical education focusing on fundamental educational skills of reading, writing and arithmetic as well as philosophical thought and classical languages, Latin and Greek.

-Holy Rosary Academy is accredited through the National Association of Private Catholic Independent Schools and is a member of the Institute for Catholic Liberal Education.

-Mission

-Holy Rosary Academy assists parents, the primary educators, to form students in faith, reason, and virtue through a classical education in the Roman Catholic Tradition.
+Holy Rosary made headlines in 2021 for disenrolling a transgender student.
+Later that year, the school was stripped of its Catholic designation by Archbishop Andrew E. Bellisario of Anchorage-Juneau for refusing to comply with archdiocesan school regulations.
+This resulted in the school being barred from holding events at the Cathedral of Our Lady of Guadalupe.
+Though the school is no longer permitted to celebrate Mass on its grounds, in 2022 Bellisario restored permission for the school to reserve the Eucharist in their school chapel.

+Holy Rosary made the The Heritage Foundation's list of approved classical schools in 2025.
+It moved to the former Rilke Schule charter school building in 2026.